ManojKumarM75/AI_based_Audio-Video_Content-Analyser_OpenSource/src/dataset_creation/generate_synthetic_images_byCodes/README.md

-This project generates synthetic macroblocking artifacts in video frames, simulating real-world encoding errors.
+This project generates synthetic macroblocking artifacts in video frames, simulating real-world decoding errors.
 The generated artifacts can be used for training and testing models that detect these errors in the pipelines.

 ### Pending tasks
 - Write proper readme